The pool coping is the horizontal capstone that sits at the top edge of the pool.

 It also helps in avoiding the damage caused due to water blocking and keeping the debris (like dry leaves) from entering the pool.

-Maintaining your pool coping and repainting it at intervals will not only keep them look graceful but also safe for long.
+Maintaining your pool coping and repainting it at intervals will keep them look graceful and safe for a long.

 Make sure you follow the above tips and choose the right materials.